Art-Sells/Arells/Build-Notes.md

 Separate Vavity architecture Offline (for testing) and prepare online version (for deployment)

 ### Home
-Slogan
+arells
+[  if no bear markets existed
-    [   [ chart ]
+   [ chart ]
-        [ Login ]
 ]
-Arells powered by Vavity
-- Change color scheme (for modals also) to Purple
-- Make slogan larger
+[ Login ] [ view account]
 - Chart:
-- - Left
 – - - (BTC)
-- - - Investment: $4,000 (many random amounts)
+- - - Investment: $4,000 (3 seconds meander from 2 profits to 1 losses back and forth)
-- - - Profits/Losses: + $85,000
+- - - Profits/Losses: + $1,000
-- - Right
-- - - Line Graph
-- - - (5 year/ 1 year/ 1 month/ 1week)
-- - - Market Status: Bull (🐂) {for any prifits} or Sloth (🦥) {for no profits}…
-- - - - Bull: Show modal explanation
-- - - - Sloth: Show modal explanation
+- - - Date Purchased: mm/dd/yy
-- (How It Works)

 ### Account
-- Change color scheme (for modals also) to Purpple
-(A) ------- (Wallets)
-- Are you
-ready to let go
-of bear markets?
+(A(home)) ------- (List Icon (greyed out if VavityAggregator doesn't exist {test}))
+- If no bear markets existed
-- My Portfolio
+- Portfolio
-- - Investment: acVact $0
+- - Investment: acVact
-- - Profits/Losses (replaced Losses only if acdVatoc > 0.00000): acdVatoc + $0 (formatCurrency from VavityTester.tsx)
+- - Profits/Losses (replaced Losses only if acdVatop > 0.00)(formatCurrency from VavityTester.tsx)
-- - Right
-- - - Line Graph (daily/weekly/yrly)
+- - (daily/weekly/yrly) buttons (greyed out if vavityaggregator doesn't exist or is empty...)
-- - -  Market Status: Bull (🐂) {for any prifits} or Sloth (🦥) {for no profits}…
-- - - Bull: Show modal explanation
-- - - Sloth: Show modal explanation
-- (add)
-- - - Purchase Date (mm/dd/yy):
+- - (add investment) (add more investments)
-- (investment list)
-________
 - Chart
 - - Left
-– - - (B): Vapa
+– - - (B): VAPA
+- - - - Market Status: Bull (🐂(clickable for explanation)) {for percentage increase} or Sloth (🦥(clickable for explanation)) {for no percentage increase}…
-- - - Percentage Increase
+- - - - Percentage Increase
+- - - - (24 hours /1 wk / 1 mnth/ 3 mnths/ 1 yr/ 5 yrs) buttons
 - - Right
-- - - Line Graph
+- - - Line Graph (clickable)
-- - - (5 year/ 1 year/ 1 month/ 1week)
-- - - Market Status: Bull (🐂) {for any profits} or Sloth (🦥) {for no profits}…
 - - - - Bull: Show modal explanation
 - - - - Sloth: Show modal explanation
 - (How It Works)

 ### Investment Lists
+- (A) <- back to account (or home if no email (logged out ){test})
+- - if no Investments 0
+- - - [insert add investments from account here] dissapear if investments:
+- - Investment: cVact
+- - Profits/Losses (should work exactly the same as from account): cdVatop
-- Purchase Date (mm/dd/yy):
+- - Purchase Date (mm/dd/yy):
 - - (edit) (delete)
-- (How It Works)
+- (How it works)

 ### How It Works:
-    Financial instutions will reliquish bear markets only if you (the investor) are also willing to do the same.

-    Arells was created to see whether you are ready to let go of bear markets.

-    Powered by Vavity; An autonomous pricing system that anchors asset prices before they fall, the likelihood of financial insitutions adopting Vavity into their buying and selling mechanisms (ensuring your investments never experience bear market losses) will be dependent on how often you use (and share) your Arells portfolio.

-    Are you ready to let go of bear markets?
-(Login) or (View Account)
+    Arells is a ledger that portrays how your investments would look if no bear markets existed.

     Powered by (Vavity (V))

 ### Metatags/ Description (all pages.tsx & components)
-- Alter: Descriptions & BannerImages [large slogan] (changge Bitcoin to Ethereum)
+- Alter: Descriptions & BannerImages
-- - Are you ready to let go of bear markets?
-Login/Signup
+- - If no bear markets existed
 - Refactor (optimize with Cursor) Meta-tags {show AI and ask it why it displays home page ps and not meta tags}?
 - - (with vavity.info) Submit to Google Search Console: Submit your sitemap and request indexing
 - - Create a sitemap.xml: Helps Google discover all pages